jmswaney/thesis/source/11_MAP.md

 m were obtained from samples stained in a second round.
 The images were obtained with a 25×, 0.95 NA water-immersion objective (b), a 40×, 1.25 NA oil-immersion objective (e), and a 63×, 1.30 NA glycerol-immersion objective (c, d, f–h, j, l, and m) with 1p excitation (488, 568, 594, and 647 nm).
-Scale bars, 50 μm (white;
+Scale bars, 50 µm (white;
-b–f and low magnification images in h and l), 10 μm (gray; inset in e, and h, j, l, and m), and 1 μm (yellow; insets in f, h, j, l, and m).
+b–f and low magnification images in h and l), 10 µm (gray; inset in e, and h, j, l, and m), and 1 µm (yellow; insets in f, h, j, l, and m).
 }
 \end{figure*}